braver/isotope-light-ui/README.md

 A light fork of [isotope-light-ui](https://atom.io/themes/isotope-light-ui).

 A clean and configurable UI theme that adapts to your taste, offering endless possibilities.
-One Atom, many Isotopes ;)
+One Atom, many Isotopes ;) Isotope bases its colors on the selected syntax theme and blends with all of them.

-Isotope relies on syntax-variables.less to set a background color, and derives all other colors from that.
 It's intended to provide an easy-on-the-eyes backdrop for your code, with well balanced typography, whitespace and contrast.

-It's also flexible: you can configure typography, background (images even) and a number of other options to your liking.

 Thanks to [@simurai](https://github.com/simurai) for the work on the [one-dark-ui](https://github.com/atom/one-dark-ui) theme that Isotope was forked from.